Paulocracy/basic_server/README.md

 # basic_server

-*A basic configuration for a Flask Python server with JSON-based Socket.IO communication and TypeScript-derived JavaScript.*
+*A basic configuration for a Flask Python server with JSON-based Socket.IO communication and TypeScript-derived JavaScript for the client.*

 ## Installation